 Whitefield Schools (previously called Whitefield Schools and Centre) is one of the largest providers of special education in Europe, with an international reputation for expertise, curriculum and training.
-We became a teaching school in 2012 .
+We are rated by Ofsted as being Outstanding in all areas.

 On 1st April 2014, the school became part of the Whitefield Academy Trust.

-There are three sub-schools within Whitefield Schools, each providing outstanding teaching and learning for a specific group of pupils:
+There are three sub-schools within Whitefield Schools – named after previous head teachers – each providing tailored teaching and learning for a specific group of pupils:

 For pupils aged 3-19 years old with complex needs including learning difficulties, physical impairment and sensory impairment.